runbuggyinc/api-docs-src/shippers/guides/VtoStatuses.md

 ACCEPTED
 SIGNATURE_ON_PICKUP
 DELIVERED
+CANCELED
 ERROR
 ```

+### Draft
+The Vehicle Transfer Order has been successfully received by the system and is being processed.

-### Ready
+### Available
-The Vehicle Transfer Order has been successfully entered in the system and is ready to be accepted by a transporter.
+The Vehicle Transfer Order has been successfully entered in the system and is available to be accepted by a transporter.

 ### Claimed
 The Vehicle Transfer Order has been claimed by a transportation company to be transferred.